Zul F

 Zul Fakhari bin Muksin (born 24 October 1980) or stage name Zul F, is a Bruneian male singer-songwriter and actor.
-Dubbed "darling" of the local media, he gained recognition after winning P2F, Brunei's version of the Idol series, and was the first Bruneian artist to appear on MTV Asia in 2007, with his video Dari Mata.
+He gained recognition after winning P2F, Brunei's version of the Idol series, and was the first Bruneian artist to appear on MTV Asia in 2007, with his video Dari Mata.

 Education

 In 2005, Zul received his Bachelor of Arts (Education) in TESL from Universiti Brunei Darussalam.
 He started his professional career in 2005 at Rimba Secondary School as an Education Officer.
 In 2012, he began teaching communication skills as Assistant Head of the General Studies Division (Academic) at Brunei Polytechnic.
 In August 2024, he graduated with a Doctor of Philosophy from Universiti Technology Brunei.